XcodesOrg/xcodes/README.md

 ### Commands

-- `list`: Lists the versions of Xcode available to download
+- `install <version>`: Download and install a specific version of Xcode
-- `install <version>`: Downloads and installs a version of Xcode
+- `installed`: List the versions of Xcode that are installed
-- `installed`: Lists the versions of Xcodes that are installed in /Applications on your computer
+- `list`: List all versions of Xcode that are available to install
-- `uninstall <version>`: Uninstalls an installed version of Xcode
+- `uninstall <version>`: Uninstall a specific version of Xcode
-- `update`: Updates the list of available versions of Xcode
+- `update`: Update the list of available versions of Xcode
-- `version`: Prints the xcodes version
+- `version`: Print the version number of xcodes itself

 ## Development